Ve-Jo/eleazar/README.md

 >
 > My contacts are in the bottom of this README

-## Setup Options
+## Setup

-**Choose the setup method that best fits your needs:**

-### Hub/Bot Setup (Recommended)
+This project uses a **Hub/Bot architecture** where:

-- **Simple:** Two-component setup with hub managing database operations and bot handling Discord interactions
+- **Hub** manages database operations and provides API endpoints
+- **Bot** handles Discord interactions and commands

-- **Features:**
+**Features:**

 - Clean separation of concerns
 - Scalable architecture
 - Easy to maintain and extend
 - Supports both Bun and Node.js runtimes
-- **Note:** This is the current active setup, no Colyseus or activities required

 > I'm also planning to add more simplier Docker or Railway template setup quide in future for this project.